author logo - Pat Cryer, child - Join me in the 1900s

 A section from a knitting pattern, showing the knitting 'shorthand' for various actions.

-Note that, although this 'shorthand' has not changed over the years, the abbreviation 'w' for wool has been widely replaced by 'y' for yarn to reflect the variety of man-made fibres which have replaced wool.
+This 'shorthand' has almost entirely remained unchanged over the years.
+There is one exception, however: the abbreviation 'w' for wool has been widely replaced by 'y' for yarn to reflect the variety of man-made fibres which have replaced wool.

-Knitting patterns gave their instructions in their own shorthand.
-It was straight-forward to follow when you were used to it, rather in the same way as text spelling is on a phone.
+Knitting patterns and their shorthand were straightforward to follow when you were used to them, rather in the same way as text spelling is on a phone.